inoxlang/inox/README.md

 </details>

 _Inox is intended to be used for web applications that are primarily rendered server-side.
-Cient-side components are also supported, see here for more information:
+Client-side interactivity is implemeted using [Hyperscript](https://hyperscript.org/) and [HTMX](https://htmx.org/).
+See here for more information:
 [frontend development](./docs/frontend-development.md)._

 ---

-I have been working 2 years full time on Inox.
+I have been working over 2 years on Inox.
 There is still work to do in order to make Inox usable in real world applications.
 If you believe this project has potential, **consider donating** through [GitHub](https://github.com/sponsors/GraphR00t) (preferred) or